altaga/Azure-Facemask-Detector/README.md

 WebpageCode:

-(la pagina web consume directamente de la misma API, puede probar la pagina web usted mismo en el siguiente enlace):
+(the web page consumes directly from the same API, you can test the web page yourself in the following link):

 - Web App Tested: https://polite-bush-0d957ae10.azurestaticapps.net/
   - Samsung Galaxy S10+